top of page

 How do scientific and biblical universe creations compare?

-The Big Bang scenario above describes that all of the newly created matter in the universe expanded rapidly and its physical laws were in effect at its creation.
+The Big Bang scenario above describes that all of the newly created matter in the universe expanded rapidly and the forces behind the descriptive mathematacal laws of science (eg., F = ma) were in effect at its creation.
 This is consistent with Psalm 33:6* that records “By word of the Lord were the heavens made, their starry host by the breath of his mouth” [1984 NIV].
 That God apparently spoke the celestial heavens into existence implies brevity.
 Isaiah 42:5 recorded “he who created the heavens and stretched them out…”, and Isaiah 40:22b is similar [NIV], so scripture affirms an expansion followed their creation.
 An extended period for the celestial bodies to self-assemble afterwards according to modern astronomy{4} would have been a seamless part of the biblical creation of matter, because it was accomplished automatically with no separate intervention needed by God.
-This self-assembly occurred according to God’s physical laws of nature (including gravity, F=ma, and PV=nRT) that were intrinsically part of the creation.
-These “mindless” physical laws appear to manage the cosmos today and evidently, they were important during its creation according to modern astronomy.
-However, Psalm 33:6 is also consistent with the traditional biblical creation interpretation (below) where the entire universe was created suddenly and entirely in a single day, like it is today.
+This self-assembly occurred according to the processes behind by God’s physical laws of nature that are observed and described by science (including gravity, F=ma, and PV=nRT), and were in place since the creation.
+These “mindless” physical laws appear to govern the cosmos today and evidently they were important during its creation according to modern astronomy.
+However, Psalm 33:6 is also consistent with the traditional biblical creation interpretation (below) where the entire universe was created suddenly and entirely in a single day with its stars and planets, and galaxies like it appears today.
 So the traditional Christian creation interpretation is examined next.

 *Psalm 33:6 was attributed to King David long after Moses lived.
 Notice in this verse he apparently used “made” to mean the same as “created”, contrary to its original usage in Genesis 1 that Moses recorded.
 However, these distinctions of word usage aren’t important here.